-If you’ve got money to spend, PPC can be an impressive way to drive traffic and subsequently generate sales for your business.
+If you’ve got money to spend, pay per click campaigns (PPC campaigns) can be an impressive way to drive traffic, improve conversion rates, and subsequently generate sales for your business.

-However, if you’re worried that you might need a lot of money, in order to benefit from PPC advertising, you might be surprised to learn that you can actually get by on a low-budget.
+However, if you’re worried that you might need a lot of money, in order to benefit from PPC ads, you might be surprised to learn that you can actually get by on a low daily budget.

-Provided you pay attention to a few key factors, there’s no reason to why you shouldn’t be able to get great results, with a low-budget PPC Campaign.
+Provided you pay attention to a few key factors, there’s no reason to why you shouldn’t be able to get great results, with a low daily budget PPC campaign.

-In this article, we’re going to take a look at what you can do, in order to get big budget PPC results, when your actual budget is low.
+In this article, we’re going to take a look at what you can do, in order to get big budget PPC campaign results, when your actual daily budget is low.

 Data will help you stretch your spend

 If you want to constantly get great results from a small PPC spend, you need to consistently study the data that your PPC campaigns are producing.

 While there are some things that you can do ahead of time, to ensure that your campaign is going to succeed, monitoring your campaign data is what’s ultimately going to help you in the long run.

 As a result, it’s important that you set up conversion tracking for your campaigns.

 When you have conversion tracking set up, you’ll know exactly which PPC ads and targeting methods are producing favorable results.